her-mirror/Agent-Aara/docs/appendices/glossary.md

 ### U

 **Usage Patterns**
-: Analysis of how users interact with Ara to improve the experience.
+: Analysis of how users interact with Aara to improve the experience.

 ---